-We feel this information should be free, But to print and mail a color book costs about \$10.
+We feel this information should be free, But putting out this rare color book costs about \$10.
 So we print few copies and give away the e-book.

 AccurateDemocracy.com/AcDem.pdf

 Please let others share this to improve voting in your clubs, schools, city and state.
 What will you do or give to live in a more educated and accurate democracy?